 "computation may someday be organized as a public utility, just as the telephone system is a public utility.
 We can envisage computer service companies whose subscribers are connected to them [...].
-Each subscriber needs to pay only for the capacity that he actually uses, but he has access to all programming languages characteristic of a very large system." - John McCarthy
+Each subscriber needs to pay only for the capacity that he actually uses, but he has access to all programming languages characteristic of a very large system." - John McCarthya aIt is an old quote and therefore not gendered.
+Sorry!